It may sound like a silly question but…

 You should fully test out your goggles under the conditions you intend to use them when it matters most.
 And you should take good care of them between practice and races, regardless of the price, as if they were a piece of delicate, expensive equipment.

-First morning training session of our open-water camp in Çıralı, Turkey.
+First morning training session of our open-water camp in Turkey.
 Rough setting, eh?

-I was prompted to write some advice about this because it has happened twice now this week at our swim camp that someone has experienced a problem with their goggles after going a ways on a longer swim.
+I was prompted to write some advice about this because it has happened several times in our swim camps that someone has experienced a problem with their goggles after going a ways on a longer swim.
 But I realize prevention comes with experience so let’s share some of that experience to speed up the learning curve.